hazelcast/hazelcast/docs/design/sql/05-ddl.md

 The external storage system identifier.
 Supported table types are listed in Table 1.
 Not all storage systems implement full set of operations, so for instance you might be able to `SELECT` from a given table but not `INSERT` into it.

-*Table 1: Hazelcast Mustang table types*
+*Table 1: CREATE EXTERNAL TABLE supported table types*

 | Table type | Description |
 |---|---|